Pied-piping with inversion: Introduction

 The following examples from San Dionisio Ocotepec Zapotec illustrate the phenomenon.
-As the following example shows, a possessor normally follows the noun that is possessed in this language (Broadwell 2001):
+As the following example shows, a possessor normally follows the noun that is possessed in the language (Broadwell 2001):

-If the possessor is questioned, then the whole noun phrase must pied-pipe to the beginning of the sentence.
+If the possessor is questioned, the whole noun phrase must pied-pipe to the beginning of the sentence.
 However, the order of the initial phrase must have the possessor before the possessed:

 The difference in order between the noun phrases in (1) and (2) illustrates pied-piping with inversion.
-(1) shows the ordinary order in which the noun is the first element of the noun phrase; (2) shows the inverted order found in the pied-piped noun phrase.
+(1) shows the ordinary order in which the noun is the first element of the noun phrase, and (2) shows the inverted order found in the pied-piped noun phrase.

 The following examples from Tzotzil (Aissen 1996) show the same process:

 Types of phrases that show pied-piping with inversion

 Pied-piping with inversion is most often found in noun phrases (NP), prepositional phrases (PP), and quantifier phrases (QP).
 The following example, also from San Dionisio Ocotepec Zapotec, shows pied-piping with inversion in a quantifier phrase (Broadwell 2001):

-As this example shows, languages may differ in the degree to which pied-piping with inversion is obligatory in different types of phrases.
-So (2) above shows that the interrogative must be initial in a pied-piped noun phrase.
-But (5) shows that the interrogative is only optionally initial in a pied-piped quantifier phrase.
+As the example shows, languages may differ in the degree to which pied-piping with inversion is obligatory in different types of phrases.
+Therefore, (2) above shows that the interrogative must be initial in a pied-piped noun phrase, but (5) shows that the interrogative is only optionally initial in a pied-piped quantifier phrase.

-The following example, from Quiegolani Zapotec (Black 2000) shows pied-piping with inversion in a prepositional phrase:
+The following example, from Quiegolani Zapotec (Black 2000), shows pied-piping with inversion in a prepositional phrase:

 Environments for pied-piping with inversion

-The most frequently cited type of sentence with pied-piping with inversion is a wh-question.
+The most frequently-cited type of sentence with pied-piping with inversion is a wh-question.
 However, a number of Mesoamerican languages also show fronting of negative or indefinite phrases to a position before the verb.

 Fronted negative and indefinite phrases may also show pied-piping with inversion in some languages, as in this example from San Dionisio Ocotepec Zapotec:

-The noun phrase 'anyone's dog' has been fronted to a position before the verb, and shows the same pied-piping with inversion seen in other syntactic environments.
+The noun phrase "anyone's dog" has been fronted to a position before the verb and shows the same pied-piping with inversion that is seen in other syntactic environments.

 Languages that show pied-piping with inversion

 Pied-piping with inversion seems to be found in all Mesoamerican languages.
 It is documented in many of them, including several Zapotec languages (San Dionisio Ocotepec Zapotec, Tlacolula de Matamoros Zapotec, and Quiegolani Zapotec), several Mayan languages (Kʼicheʼ, Kaqchikel, Chuj, Tzotzil), and several Mixtecan languages (Ocotepec Mixtec, and Copala Triqui).
+Garifuna, an Arawakan language of Central America that shares many features with canonical Mesoamerican languages, also has pied-pipiing with inversion in wh questions, focus sentences, and relative clauses.

-Pied-piping with inversion is unusual outside Mesoamerica but is documented in Sasak, an Austronesian language of Indonesia (Austin 2001).
+Pied-piping with inversion is unusual outside Mesoamerica but is documented in Sasak, an Austronesian language of Indonesia(Austin 2001).

-A somewhat similar phenomenon is found in a number of Germanic languages, in which certain pronominal objects of prepositions appear before the preposition.
-The following Dutch examples show that ordinary objects follow the preposition op 'on', while the pronouns er 'it', daar 'there', and hier 'here' precede the preposition:
+A somewhat similar phenomenon is found in a number of Germanic languages in which certain pronominal objects of prepositions appear before the preposition.
+The following Dutch examples show that ordinary objects follow the preposition op "on," but the pronouns er "it," daar "there," and hier "here" precede the preposition: